 Southern Italy by bike, from Matera to Lecce

 Go on a cultural and gastronomic bike trip through Puglia and let yourself be charmed by its picturesque beauty.
-Large olive groves, grain fields and vineyards are part of this sunny route.
+Expansive olive groves, grain fields and vineyards are part of this sunny route.

 You are on the heel of the Italian boot, between the Ionian and the Adriatic Sea, starting from Matera.
-This Italian region invites you to admire beautiful whitewashed villas in the hills and to cross picturesque places where time seems to stand still.
+This Italian region invites you to admire beautiful whitewashed hilltops villas and to pass through picturesque places where time seems to stand still.

 Your cycling vacation in Puglia ends in Lecce, known as the "Florence of the South" in the Salento region.